KATE HARRIS - DIRECTOR OF OPERATIONS

-She graduated from Creighton in 2007, with a bachelor's degree in sociology and is currently pursuing a Master’s of Science degree in Human Environmental Sciences with a graduate certification in conflict management, negotiation and mediation from The University of Alabama.
+Harris received a Bachelor’s of Science degree in Sociology from Creighton University in 2007.
+She also holds a Master’s of Science degree in Human Environmental Sciences with a graduate certification in conflict management, negotiation and mediation from The University of Alabama (2017).

-Harris and her husband, Korey, currently reside in Tuscaloosa, Ala., along with their dog, Kirby.
-Korey played collegiate soccer at Creighton University (Cullman High School) and later received a bachelor's degree in Communications and Information Sciences from The University of Alabama.
-Korey is currently pursuing a Doctorate of Chiropractic at Life University in Marietta, Georgia.
+Harris and her husband, Korey, currently reside in Tuscaloosa, Ala., along with their son, James William, and dog, Kirby.
+Korey played collegiate soccer at Creighton University (Cullman High School) and later received a bachelor’s degree in Communications and Information Sciences from The University of Alabama.
+He is a Chiropractic Physician and works at Precision Chiropractic in Pelham, AL (D.C., Life University).